-- When you are early in the design phase, you need to identify and correct the most significant user experience issues, prior to visual design and development begins
+- Early in the design phase, to identify and correct the most significant user experience issues, before investing in development and design

 - Benchmark the user experience of your site compared to the competition